Furnace filter guide

 - Is MPR 1900 the same as MERV 13?

 - Roughly, yes.
-3M's MPR 1900 corresponds to about MERV 13 on the standardized ANSI/ASHRAE 52.2 scale, and MPR 1500 to about MERV 12.
-MPR is 3M's own scale, so always convert to MERV to compare across brands.
+3M's MPR 1900 lines up with about MERV 13 on the standardized ANSI/ASHRAE 52.2 scale, and MPR 1500 with about MERV 12.
+Since MPR is 3M's own scale, convert to MERV any time you want to compare across brands.

 - Is a higher MERV always better?

 - Not in a 1-inch filter.
-A high-MERV 1-inch filter can restrict airflow and strain the blower.
-High MERV belongs in deep 4-inch or 5-inch media; in a 1-inch slot, MERV 11 is often the better balance.
-Check your system's tolerance.
+A high-MERV filter that thin can restrict airflow and strain the blower.
+High MERV really belongs in deep 4-inch or 5-inch media; in a 1-inch slot, MERV 11 is often the better balance for you.
+Check what your system can tolerate before you go higher.

 - Why do brands use MPR and FPR instead of MERV?

-- Bigger numbers market better, and a proprietary scale is not directly comparable to competitors.
-MERV tops out at 16 for homes; MPR runs into the thousands, which looks more impressive on a shelf.
-We score the MERV so the comparison is honest.
+- Bigger numbers sell better, and a scale only they control cannot be lined up against a competitor.
+MERV tops out at 16 for homes, while MPR runs into the thousands, which simply looks more impressive on a shelf.
+We score the MERV so the comparison stays honest for you.

 Sources